h-escoffier/Anneal-ize_the_Vertex/README.md

 # AtV : Anneal-ize the Vertex
 ### Simulated Annealing applied to the Minimum Vertex Cover Problem

-Authors: Hugues Esc_ - OGrondin
+by Hugues Esc_ & OGrondin

 ## Introduction
 Anneal-ize the Vertex is a version of an efficient simulated annealing algorithm applied to the Minimum Vertex Cover Problem.